 Examples of ETFs

 There are many different sectors and asset classes you can invest in via ETFs.

+TYPE OF ETF

+EXAMPLE VANECK ETF

+International equities

+International Wide Moat ETF (ASX: GOAT)

+Focuses on some of the biggest and well known international companies with sustainable competitive advantages, selected by Morningstar®.

+Australian equities

+Australian Equal Weight ETF (ASX: MVW)

+Focuses on some of the largest and most liquid companies on ASX and equally weights each company quarterly at rebalance to avoid overexposure to the dominant companies and industries on ASX.

+Country specific

-TYPE OF ETF EXAMPLE VANECK ETF International equities Global Wide Moat ETF (ASX: GOAT) Focuses on some of the biggest and well known international companies with sustainable competitive advantages, selected by Morningstar [®] .
-Australian equities Australian Equal Weight ETF (ASX: MVW) Focuses on some of the largest and most liquid companies on ASX (approximately 100) and equally weights each company quarterly at rebalance to avoid overexposure to the dominant companies and industries on ASX.
-Country specific China New Economy ETF (ASX: CNEW) Invests in companies with financial attributes that indicate they have the best potential for growth in four sectors at the forefront of China's transforming economy: technology, healthcare, consumer discretionary, and consumer staples.
+China New Economy ETF (ASX: CNEW)

+Invests in companies with financial attributes that indicate they have the best potential for growth in four sectors at the forefront of China's transforming economy: technology, healthcare, consumer discretionary, and consumer staples.

-TYPE OF ETF EXAMPLE VANECK ETF Sustainable & ethical International Sustainable Equity ETF (ASX: ESGI) Focuses on international companies that have leading ethical, sustainable and governance (ESG) credentials as determined by MSCI ESG Research, a highly awarded global leader in ESG research.
-(S) Fixed income Australian Corporate Bond Plus ETF (ASX: PLUS) Invests in the top 50% highest yielding Australian corporate bonds with investment grade credit rating at investment.
-Infrastructure & property Global Infrastructure (AUD Hedged) ETF (ASX: IFRA) Delivers consistent income by focusing on international infrastructure companies.
+TYPE OF ETF EXA EXAMPLE VANECK ETF

+Sustainable & ethical International Sustainable Equity ETF (ASX: ESGI) Gives investors access to a diversified portfolio of international companies selected on the basis of in-depth analysis by world leading research agency MSCI ESG Research.

+Fixed income Australian Corporate Bond Plus ETF (ASX: PLUS) Invests in the top 50% highest yielding Australian corporate bonds with investment grade credit rating at investment.

+Infrastructure & property Global Infrastructure (AUD Hedged) ETF (ASX: IFRA) Delivers consistent income by focusing on infrastructure companies from around the world.
 International Property (AUD Hedged) ETF (ASX: REIT) Invests in international real estate investment trusts and companies that derive their revenue from real estate investments.

+Thematic

-Thematic Video Gaming and eSports ETF (ASX: ESPO) Includes companies from around the world that derive at least 50% of their revenue from video gaming and esports.
-Factor based International Quality ETF (ASX: QUAL) Focuses on 300 of the world's highest quality companies based on 1) return on equity; 2) stable earnings; and 3) debt to equity measures.
+Video Gaming and Esports ETF (ASX: ESPO)

+Includes companies from around the world that derive at least 50% of their revenue from video gaming and esports.

+Factor based

-More information about these and all our other ETFs is available on our website: vaneck.com.au/vaneck-vectors
+International Quality ETF (ASX: QUAL) Focuses on 300 of the world's highest quality companies based on 1) return on equity; 2) stable earnings; and 3) debt to equity measures.
+More information about these and all our other ETFs is available on our website: vaneck.com.au/vaneck-etfs Key risks All investments have risks.

-Key risks

-All investments have risks.
 You need to understand the risks and ensure you are comfortable with them.
 Australian equities funds have risks related to financial markets generally, individual company management, industry sectors, concentration, liquidity, fund operations and tracking an index.
 International equities funds have additional risks related to foreign currency, country-specific economic, political, regulatory and tax risks.
 Bond funds have additional risks related to interest rate movements, issuer default, and credit ratings.
 The PDS contains details of the key risks.
 You should speak to a financial adviser to determine the appropriate level of risk and suitable ETFs for your circumstances.